pcwii/cpkodi-skill/README.md

+**Be aware that this repo is currently undergoing development and Testing.
+As a result breaking changes may be introduced occassionally during testing**
 # <img src='https://raw.githack.com/FortAwesome/Font-Awesome/master/svgs/solid/tv.svg' card_color='#40DBB0' width='50' height='50' style='vertical-align:bottom'/> CP Kodi Control
 Control KODI open source media center with Mycroft.ai using the Common Play architecture